John C. Cushman III

-John C. Cushman III is an American real estate executive.
-He is the chairman of global transactions and chairman of the board of Cushman & Wakefield, a global real estate services firm founded by his grandfather, J. Clydesdale Cushman and great-uncle, Bernard Wakefield.
+John C. Cushman III (1941 – May 4, 2023) was an American real estate executive.
+He was the chairman of global transactions and chairman of the board of Cushman & Wakefield, a global real estate services firm founded by his grandfather, J. Clydesdale Cushman and great-uncle, Bernard Wakefield.

-Additionally, John holds directorships at Callaway Golf Company, iCRETE LLC (Co-Chairman) and ARTOC Universal Properties (Co-Chairman) in Cairo, Egypt.
-He also serves as Chairman of Rock Creek Management LLC and Chairman and Director of Zaca Mesa Winery in Santa Barbara County, California, which he co-founded.
+Additionally, Cushman held directorships at Callaway Golf Company, iCRETE LLC (Co-chairman) and ARTOC Universal Properties (Co-chairman) in Cairo, Egypt.
+He served as Chairman of Rock Creek Management LLC and chairman and Director of Zaca Mesa Winery in Santa Barbara County, California, which he co-founded.

-Family
+Background and personal life

 Cushman & Wakefield is a real estate services firm founded by his grandfather John Clydesdale Cushman and his great uncle Bernard Wakefield.

+Cushman and his wife, Jeanine, had four sons.
+He died on May 4, 2023, at the age of 82.

 Career

-In 1963, Cushman III joined Cushman & Wakefield Inc. in New York, New York after graduating from Colgate University.
+In 1963, Cushman joined Cushman & Wakefield Inc. in New York, New York after graduating from Colgate University.
 In 1967, he opened an office for Cushman & Wakefield in Los Angeles.
 On April 1, 1978, he and his twin brother, Louis B. Cushman, left Cushman & Wakefield to form Cushman Realty Corporation.

 In 2001, the Cushman Realty Corporation merged with Cushman & Wakefield, after which Cushman III became the chairman of Cushman & Wakefield.

-On September 19, 2007, Mr. Cushman received The Hundred Year Association of New York's Gold Medal "in recognition of outstanding contributions to the City of New York".
+On September 19, 2007, Cushman received The Hundred Year Association of New York's Gold Medal "in recognition of outstanding contributions to the City of New York".

 Other work

-Cushman has served as National president of the Boy Scouts of America and is a member of the National Executive Board of the Boy Scouts of America.
+Cushman has served as National president of the Boy Scouts of America and was a member of the National Executive Board of the Boy Scouts of America.

-He was a commissioner of the California Commission for Jobs and Economic Growth, a board member of the California Region I Homeland Security Advisory Council, and a trustee of the Urban Land Institute.
+Cushman was a commissioner of the California Commission for Jobs and Economic Growth, a board member of the California Region I Homeland Security Advisory Council, and a trustee of the Urban Land Institute.
 He served on the boards of The Real Estate Roundtable; Town Hall and the World Affairs Council of Los Angeles; the Institute of International Education, New York City; the University of Southern California’s LUSK Center for Real Estate; Colgate University, Hamilton, New York; University of Colorado Boulder Business School; Fellows of Claremont University Center; and the National Park Foundation.

-Cushman is a Director and Chairman of Cushman Winery Corporation and owns Zaca Mesa Winery.
+Cushman was a Director and Chairman of Cushman Winery Corporation and owned Zaca Mesa Winery.
 Cushman has also served on the boards of Callaway Golf Company, Culinary Holdings, Inc., Cushman & Wakefield, Inc., D.A.
 Cushman Realty Corporation, Inglewood Park Cemetery, La Quinta Corporation, and La Quinta Properties, Inc.